 Speaker: Shannon Smith-Bernardin, PhD, RN, CNL, Co-Founder, National Sobering Collaborative and Associate Professor, Department of Social and Behavioral Sciences, UCSF School of Nursing

-S. Smith-Bernardin will describe sobering care and key aspects of operating these centers and provide an overview of new resources that can support sobering center operations and financial planning, including: Blueprint for Sobering Care in California: Implementation Guide and an accompanying financial planning tool.
+S. Smith-Bernardin described sobering care and key aspects of operating these centers.
+She provided an overview of new resources that can support sobering center operations and financial planning, including the Blueprint for Sobering Care in California: Implementation Guide and an accompanying financial planning tool.

 III.
 Moderated Q&A